How to Make Fried Tofu With Mung Bean Sprouts

-- Heat small amount of oil in a pan.
+- Heat a small amount of oil in a pan.
 Saute onions and garlic.

-- Pour in water.
-Allow it to boil.
+- Pour in the water and bring it to a boil.

 - Add the mung bean sprouts and oyster sauce.
 Cook for at least 1 minute.

 - Mix in tofu.
-Season with salt and pepper.
-Allow it to simmer for a few minutes.
+Season with salt and pepper, then allow it to simmer for a few minutes.